 Much education focuses on the fact that, for many patients, their conditions are life-changing and lifelong.
 Coping, resources, and the need for lifelong follow up to deal with changing needs are provided.

-In house education via inservices provided by Burke staff, research staff, as well as outside speakers, including vendors, is provided to team members.
-Staff is encouraged to attend continuing education seminars and workshops that address current trends in the treatment of spinal cord injury and neurological conditions.
+In-house education via in-services provided by Burke staff, research staff, as well as outside speakers, including vendors, is provided to team members.
+Staff are encouraged to attend continuing education seminars and workshops that address current trends in the treatment of spinal cord injury and neurological conditions.
 Opportunities are available for education for advanced degrees and clinical specialty certifications.
-Staff is encouraged to contribute to and participate in community projects and organizations.
+Staff are encouraged to contribute to and participate in community projects and organizations.
 Participation in research initiatives and presentations of poster/platform presentations at seminars and conferences is encouraged.